radiomime/Wright_CSCI2270_FinalProject/README.md

   ~ Description:

-In this project I'm going to allow users to input information about different pubs and bars.
-The user will be able to associate each bar with score quantifying relative elevation, average line size, food quality, drink quality, average prices, relative locations, etc.
+In this project I'm going to allow users to input information about the location of different pubs and bars, and create an ideal bar crawl between bars.

   ~ Plan of Attack: